Dear President Trump,

 I then wrote the Mayor of Idaho Falls, Jared Fuhriman and asked him to intervene.
 I only wanted

-report to be taken and forwarded to the county prosecutor.
+a report to be taken and forwarded to the county prosecutor.
 Mayor Fuhriman forwarded my request to

 the city attorney, Randy Fife.
 A few weeks later, I received a letter in which Fife concluded it would